PEN ON FIRE

 Immortal - The Two Lives of John Paul Jones

-Alan is currently working on a historical novel based on the life of John Paul Jones, the legendary Scotsman, and founder of the US Navy.
+Alan's upcoming historical novel is based on the life of John Paul Jones, the legendary Scotsman, and founder of the US Navy.

 Excerpt